There are three reasons to self-publish a novel:

 With a sigh of resignation, I undertook winnowing my short list.
 That meant more hours of scrolling and comparing, then engaging my writers group to help me select.
 Their opinions, predictably, were not unanimous.
 I knew the decision belonged to me, but I couldn’t make it without a push from some direction or other.

 Then came the surprise.
-One evening, checking into Facebook after a long hiatus, I was arrested in my browsing by the perfect image for my cover.
+One evening, checking into Facebook after a long hiatus, I found the perfect image for my cover.
 It differed dramatically from what I’d been perusing on the stock-photo sites, but it captured the horse that’s a key player in my story.
 I stared and stared, then backtracked through the links to find the source image.

 To my dismay, it belonged to an independent photographer in Eastern Europe, and all text on her website was in a foreign language.
 I live in the United States and only speak and read English.